 All of this took place amid an atmosphere of anticipation for the launch of Ohio sports betting, which now at least has a date set.

-Would-be bettors won't have to wait too much longer for the launch of top operators, like BetMGM Ohio.
+Would-be bettors won't have to wait too much longer for the launch of top operators and their promos, like BetMGM Ohio bonus codes.
 Here are three more takeaways from the month of May in Ohio gaming.

 Ohio Casinos Take in $86.69M

 The four commercial casinos in Ohio combined for $86,683,478 in revenue for May, according to the Ohio Casino Control Commission.

 That was down from April’s $92.85 million, which was the second-best total in state history behind the $93.32 million reported in March.

 The casinos accounted for $60.1 million in revenue from slot machines and $26.6 million from table games.
 The slot coin in (or handle) was $763 million and the table games drop (again, amount wagered) surpassed $115 million.

 JACK Cleveland led the state with $22.3 million in total revenue last month, a slight drop from the $23.1 million in April.

 Hollywood Columbus was second in May revenue at $21.96 million, followed by Hard Rock Cincinnati ($21.86 million) and Hollywood Toledo ($20.52 million).
 The Cincinnati casino was coming off of a record-setting April, with $24.38 million in revenue.